Frequently Asked Questions

 What can I do to help prepare for childbirth?

-Participate in a Childbirth Preparation Class.
-Call 518-736-1120 to enroll or for more information.
+Participate in a Childbirth Preparation Class that is tailored to your needs.
+Classes are done in person and are one on one.
+Call 518- 773-5710 to enroll or for more information.
 The class reviews pregnancy, labor, pain management options, delivery, breastfeeding, care of a newborn, a tour of the birthing center and can answer all of your questions.

 How many people can I have in the labor and delivery room?

-For the safety of mom and baby NLH have limited that only 2 support people be in the L&D room at a time.
+For the safety of mom and baby, NLH allows 2 support people, may include a Doula, in the L&D room..
+The support people cannot switch out.
 In case of an emergency we want our medical team to be able to move fast for the safest and effective care to both mom and baby.
-We have a beautiful family waiting area with coffee, a TV and Wifi access where family and friends can wait comfortably.

 Is there an age limit for children that can come on the unit?